Meet Indian Chaat: The Sweet, Spicy and Tangy Street Food You Should Be Eating

 - Red Garlic Chutney: If you love garlic and spice, then this chutney is for you.
 This vibrant, fiery sauce is loaded with garlic and ground Kashmiri chilies.

-- Green Chutney: Also known as pudina dhania, this chutney is made primarily of cilantro, mint, garlic, ginger, cumin and chilies.
-This chutney is somehow both spicy and refreshing.
+- Mint Chutney: Also known as pudina dhania, this chutney is made primarily of cilantro, mint, garlic, cumin and chilies.
+This chutney is both spicy and refreshing.

 Finally, comes the crunch.
 No chaat dish is complete without something crispy and fried on top.
-Popular toppings include fried potato bits, deep-fried noodles made from chickpea flour called sev, or seasoned, fried chickpeas, masala chana.
+Popular toppings include fried potato bits, deep-fried noodles made from chickpea flour called sev, or seasoned, fried chickpeas, chana masala.